 Note: You are currently viewing documentation for Moodle 2.5.
-Up-to-date documentation for the latest stable version is available here: Course restore.
+Up-to-date documentation for the latest stable version of Moodle may be available here: Course restore.

 Restoring a course backup